bennettslin/bennett_work_app/MORE_TODO_NOTES.md

 # Today
+* Make tasks for YB work
 * Reply to Jeff's email
-* Make tasks for YB work
+* Amazon
+    * Buy knee brace
+    * Buy more epoxy
+* Put away PE stuff
+* Vitamins

 # Tomorrow
 * Intuition in Galants
     * The problem with indie rock is that it's an anti-science movement, which means it's beset by the same problems faced by all such movements: No matter how popular they get, to be opposed to science is to be opposed to reality, and this opposition to reality will eventually tear the movement apart.
 * Review and publish BYCombo
     * Two todos
-* Scrapbook for Didi
-* Cinema thought buying artwork

 # March 28
 # April 1
 * Cancel Pixiv

 # Parents
+* Dad's hearing aid
 * Bring in cans
 * Refill coffee
-* Milk

 # Thursday
 * Make empanadas

 # Soon
+* Car registration
 * Loop for restorer
 * Fix chair
 * Sell climber